spewil/phd/sections/experiments.md

 The noise covariance due to the observation Q is unchanged, but the new noise covariance for the latent process is now $MRM^T$.
 This may make things difficult.

-#### Questions

-- In a behavioral experiment, how can you disentangle system identification/estimation and control?
-Is suboptimality due to one or the other?
-- How does the observation mapping relate to the latent state covariance?
-The task state covariance?
-- How do we formalize this into a probabilistic graphical model?
-Why would we?
-    - Would this make it easier to reason about what the goals are?
-    - Would learning $M$ become an inference problem?
-    - Would solving the control problem become an inference problem...?
-- What noise assumptions can we make?
-Can we not make?
-    - How can we incorporate signal-dependent noise?

-### Model-based Reinforcement Learning

-Since we only have an approximate model of the system dynamic, we could simply work towards an optimal policy directly using gradient derivative-free optimization methods in a model-free approach.
-Since we have good evidence that humans leverage internal models to make decisions (at least in a motor problem domain), we need to define an algorithm which uses past observations and controls to update our approximation for the system dynamic.
-Here is a very general algorithm:

-0. Define a base policy/controller and base system model ($L_0$ and $\hat{M}_0$)
-1. Collect samples (by interacting with the true environment $M_{true}$) using the current policy/controller (collect $y_t,u_t,y_{t+1}$ triples using $L_i$ for $i \in \{0\dots N\}$
-2. Use sample(s) / trajectories to update current system dynamical model $\hat{M}_i$
-3. Update current policy/controller $L_i$ (using the system dynamics or using a direct policy method)

-If the true system dynamics were known, we could solve the Algebraic Riccati Equation with a backwards pass, and compute our controls in a forward pass.
-This general algorithm structure highlights how the (unknown) system identification and controller design are intertwined: identifying a system appropriately must rely on sampling and fitting regions of the state space pertinent to adequate control in terms of cost (Ross ICML 2012).
-Otherwise, our approximation to the true system dynamic will only produce a valid controller in regions we have previously explored.
-The question is how we can effectively (sample and time efficiently) utilize new state transitions we encounter either online as feedback or between trials to update our model and policy.
-That is, the number of trials and/or trajectories to use before updating either the system model and/or policy is an important parameter.

-In the LQG setting, this might be called "adaptive LQG".

-#### Questions

-- how does a subject sample the state space as to efficiently learn? do they sample optimally? how does controller/policy optimization proceed based on system identification?
-- how does a human subject use error information from each trial and feedback from each time step to update their model and/or policy?
-    - how does a subject balance policy updates with model updates?
-- On what scale (trials, timesteps) is the model altered? the policy?
-    - Replanning at every timestep is a model predictive control algorithm
-    - What prediction can we make for ID/learning every trial?
-- how does a subject avoid "distribution mismatch" between their base policy and their optimal policy?
-How do they efficiently explore and use this new data to update their internal model?
-    - what exploration strategy does a subject use to avoid mismatch?
-    - what
-- What is a subject's baseline/prior model? $y_{t} = \hat{f}_0(x_t,u_t)$ or $y_{t} \propto p_0(y_t|x_{t},u_t)$
-- What is the base policy / prior policy? $u_t = \pi_0(\hat{x}_t)$
-- How do we think about learning a distribution over trajectories in control law space, or perhaps equivalently, in covariance/precision space?
-- We might hypothesize that a subject will act as randomly as possible while minimizing cost, a maximum entropy solution that converges to an optimal controller? $\mathcal{H}(p(u_t|x_t))$
-- How does a subject penalize changes to their controllers?
-Do they follow a KL-divergence type of measurement when improving their policy?